macros4outlook/quotefixmacro/README.md

 # QuoteFixMacro

-QuoteFix Macro is a VB-Macro for Outlook written by Oliver Kopp, Lars Monsees, and Daniel Martin.
-It works in Outlook 2003, 2007, and 2010.
-QuoteFix Macro is inspired by [Outlook-QuoteFix](http://web.archive.org/web/20120316151928/http://home.in.tum.de/%7Ejain/software/outlook-quotefix/) written by [Dominik Jain](https://github.com/opcode81/) and implemented as a Visual Basic macro.
-The ideas for integrating it in Outlook came from [Daniele Bochicchio](https://github.com/dbochicchio), especially from his [quoting macro](http://lab.aspitalia.com/35/Outlook-2007-2003-Reply-With-Quoting-Macro.aspx).

-## About QuoteFixMacro

-QuoteFix Macro can modify MS Outlook's message composition windows on-the-fly to allow for **correct quoting** and to change the appearance of your plain-text replies and forwards in general: move your signature, use compressed indentation, customize your quote header, etc.
+QuoteFixMacro can modify MS Outlook's message composition windows on-the-fly to allow for **correct quoting** and to change the appearance of your plain-text replies and forwards in general: move your signature, use compressed indentation, customize your quote header, etc.

 ### Quoting / Formatting